Web Application Firewall profile settings

 Possible values: ON, OFF Default value: OFF

 Signature Post Body Limit (Bytes).
-Limits the request payload (in bytes) inspected for signatures with location specified as ‘HTTP_POST_BODY’.
+Limits the request payload (in bytes) inspected for signatures with the location specified as ‘HTTP_POST_BODY’.

 Default value: 8096 Minimum value: 0 Maximum Value: 4294967295